 What tests may be done?

-Depending on your symptoms, likely cause of the ED, age, etc, your doctor may suggest that you have some tests.
+Depending on your symptoms, likely cause of the erectile dysfunction (ED), age, etc, your doctor may suggest that you have some tests.
 These are mainly to check up on any risk factors listed above which increase the risk of developing narrowing of the arteries.
 Tests may include:

 - A blood test to check the level of cholesterol and other fats (lipids).